tandrewnichols/vim-rumrunner/README.md

 Notice that _only_ the one file you're editing changed places.
 The other files didn't move because you didn't actually "use" them (they are not "more recently used").

+One additional navigation note: there are times when you might want to look through a file for reference without changing the MRU list and the default timeout isn't long enough to glean what you're after.
+There are two additional mappings to resume and suspend rumrunner manually, which can be used in conjunction with the above mappings:

+- `[R` - Suspend rumrunner.
+This will deactivate any existing timers, so that if you browse to a file via `[r` and `]r` and need a bit more time before rumrunner resumes, you can suspend it permanently, and then reenable it later yourself.
+- `]R` - Resume rumrunner.
+Don't forget to run this if you use `[R` to disable rumrunner.

 #### Ignoring files

 It's possible that you won't ever want particular files to be in the most recently used list.
 You can ignore files by calling `rum#ignore()` with either a string pattern or a funcref/lambda.
 If you pass a function, it will be called with a single argument, the name of the file currently being added to the MRU list.
 Return 1 to indicate to Rumrunner that the file should _not_ be added to the list (1 meaning, "Yes, ignore this file").
 By default, directories, unlisted buffers, help entries, and diffs are ignored, although this is configurable (see [options](options)).